 - Quietly sing or play restful music

 - Give your child a back rub to help him or her to relax

 - Read or tell your child a story.

-What are the effects of early childhood cavities?
+What are the potential effects of early childhood caries?

 - Tooth decay